Humans find peace near greenery. In this modern era of urbanized towns, it is quite difficult to find both (peace and greenery).

-Temperature: it grows in normal Indian temperatures, 18 to 24 degree Celsius.
+Temperature: it grows in normal temperatures, 18 to 24 degree Celsius.
 Chinese evergreen love high humidity

-Ixora flower all year round in India and are used in worship and also in Ayurveda as medicine.
+Ixora flower all year round and are used in Ayurveda as medicine.

 Light: It requires bright sunlight.
 Good sunlight helps in developing attractive colors.
 The plant may not bloom if the light is not sufficient.
 However, in the extreme heat of afternoons, it is advisable to shift the potted plant to partial shade.

 Soil: It requires slightly moist, well-drained organic slightly acidic soil.
-Ixora should be fertilized every two weeks thrice in a year- march, June and October with a ‘NPK’ fertilizer.
+Ixora should be fertilized every two weeks thrice in a year- March, June, and October with an ‘NPK’ fertilizer.

 Related Articles about Indoor Plants: